voyage/open-autonomous-safety/docs/scenarios/README.md

 * Navigate cul-de-sacs (both with and without center island)
 * Navigate through narrow streets
 * Navigate parking lots
-* Detect and respond to golf carts operating in dedicated side lanes (or bike lanes)
+* Detect and respond to golf carts operating in dedicated lanes (or bike lanes)